computationalgeography/pycatch/README.md

 Groundwater layer
 ----------------------

+All new things in files with extension _gg

 Geometry:
 - The first x m is always first layer ('soil'), x is about 1 m
 - Below x, the groundwater layer starts up to 'bed rock'